zencart/documentation/Developer_Documentation/1.6/code_docs/admin_action_classes/introduction.md

 2) The controller supports legacy code, such that if an admin action class for `categories` does not exist it will default back to using `admin_dir/categories.php`

-Admin action classes are stored in the `admin_dir/includes/classes/actions/admin/` directory
+Admin action classes are stored in the `/includes/library/zencart/Controllers/src/admin/` directory

-The action class must extend one of the abstract base admin classes, currently either `zcActionAdminBase` or `zcActionAdminLeadBase`
+The action class must extend one of the abstract base admin classes, currently either `AbstractController` or `AbstractLeadController`

 How it works